jhsware/safe-utils/README.md

 ## safeGet ##
 Wrap your accessor in an arrow function and pass it to safeGet.
-You get more readable syntax and safeGet handles any exception for you, returning profided default value instead.
+You get more readable syntax and safeGet handles any exception for you returning provided default value instead.

 ```
 const {safeGet} = require('safe-utils')